hatappo/chrome-ext-ipv6/docs/dev/README.md

 Files

-- `${id}-REQ-${dev-title}.md`: Contains the requirements or requests for the development.
+- `${id}-REQ-${dev-name}.md`: Contains the requirements or requests for the development.
 This file is mainly used for reading purposes only.
-- `${id}-TASK-${dev-title}.md`: Write out a list of tasks corresponding to the development content here, and check them off as each task is completed.
+- `${id}-TASK-${dev-name}.md`: Write out a list of tasks corresponding to the development content here, and check them off as each task is completed.
-- `${id}-DOC-${dev-title}.md`: Documentation corresponding to the development content.
+- `${id}-DOC-${dev-name}.md`: Documentation corresponding to the development content.
 Please include design policies, implementation details, important notes, etc.

 Parameters

 - `id`: A unique sequential number starting from 01.
-- `dev-title`: A concise phrase representing the development content.
+- `dev-name`: A concise phrase representing the development content.
 Written in snake_case.

 Others